Issues We Treat

 Depression often involves emotional avoidance — pushing away sadness, grief, or longing until feeling numb becomes the default.
 EFT helps you reconnect with the emotions that have been suppressed, process what has never been fully felt, and build genuine emotional resilience.
 When the feelings beneath the depression are finally met, something begins to shift.

-Learn about EFT →
+Learn more →

 Cognitive